Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

-In Stephen Crane's versanelle titled, "'Scaped," the speaker reports that he used to know a "fine song."
-He interjects to demand that the listener believe him because "It is true."
+In Stephen Crane's versanelle titled, "'Scaped," the speaker is reporting that he used to know a "fine song."
+He suddenly interjects to demand that the listener believe him because "It is true."
 He continues, "It was all of birds."
 He kept them "in a basket," and surprisingly, when he opened the basket door, all the birds "flew away."

-The speaker demanded of them, "Come back, Little Thoughts!"
+The speaker demanded of the birds, "Come back, Little Thoughts!"
 But of course, they just "laughed" at him and continued on their flight.
 Then they suddenly transformed into "sand" that seemed to be, "Thrown between [himself] and the sky."

 Instead of protecting the "fine song" that might have lived in perpetuity in his wonderful mind, he let the grace notes escape, and they devolved into meaninglessness.